rhiever/nk-stochastic/README.md

-nk-baldwin
+nk-stochastic
 ==========

-Studying the Baldwin effect in the NK landscape.
+Studying the stochastic genotype-phenotype mappings in the NK landscape.